mavryk-network/LIGO/gitlab-pages/website/versioned_docs/version-1.2.0/tutorials/optimisation/optimisation.md

 ### Constants optimisation

 One of the most rewarding ways to optimise your contract is shrinking the constants.
-For example, if your contract has long, overly-verbose error descriptions passed to `Tezos.failwith`, you should consider replacing them with short abbreviated strings or even integer error codes.
+For example, if your contract has long, overly-verbose error descriptions passed to `Mavryk.failwith`, you should consider replacing them with short abbreviated strings or even integer error codes.

 If you have repeating constants (e.g., you may have several entrypoints that check permissions and a constant "PERMISSION_DENIED" error), you can extract these constants to a top-level binding.
 In this case, the LIGO compiler will generate the code of the form: